So, I’ve got a great idea for you today!

 Recently, I was on the MLS looking for all the properties that were listed as lease options, FSBO or rent-to-own.
 (You can filter for those search options, BTW.)

 I came up with over 150(!) in those categories.
 And, about 75% of those were in good neighborhoods.

 When I say “good” neighborhoods, I mean they are in cash-flowing neighborhoods—the areas that typically only landlords buy houses in.

 And even better, most of these properties looked like they didn’t need much work if any.

 What does all this mean?

 It means you target these properties.
-See, if the properties are being offering for lease or rent, that tells me the seller is flexible.
+See, if the properties are being offered for lease or rent, that tells me the seller is flexible.

 Flexible seller = motivated seller.

 So, just call up the listing agent, tell them you’re an investor and make an offer.

 My usual rule is that if it’s a house below median home price, I make a seller-financing offer.
 Then, I sell it on a wrap with seller financing to a buyer who’ll live in it.
 If it’s above median home price, I do a sandwich lease option.